-The total of modeled available groundwater values for the Trinity Aquifer in Bell County, as given in GAM Run 10-06317-029 MAG is 7,0689,266-acre-feet per year which is based on the amounts of groundwater that could be pumped while maintaining the desired future conditions in each water-bearing geologic unit discussed above.
+The total of modeled available groundwater values for the Trinity Aquifer in Bell County, as given in GAM Run 17-029 MAG for the current decade 2010-2020, is 9,266 acre-feet per year which is based on the amounts of groundwater that could be pumped while maintaining the desired future conditions in each water-bearing geologic unit discussed above.
 CUWCD estimates that by year 2070, exempt use of the Trinity Aquifer may reach approximately 1,419 acre-feet per year and that volume of water is allocated for exempt well users on an annual basis.
-This leaves approximately 5,6497,847-acre-feet per year as the volume of groundwater available for permitting in the Trinity Aquifer.
+The subdivision allocation is currently at 400 acre feet for the Glen Rose Limestone, 650 acre feet for the Hensell Sand and 369 acre feet for the Hosston Conglomerate.
+This leaves approximately 7,847 acre-feet per year as the volume of groundwater available for permitting in the Trinity Aquifer.

-The modeled available groundwater values of the several water-bearing geologic units of the Trinity Aquifer in Bell County, as given in TWDB GAM Run 10-06317-029 MAG, are as follows:
+The modeled available groundwater values of the several water-bearing geologic units of the Trinity Aquifer in Bell County, as given in TWDB GAM Run 17-029 MAG, are as follows:

 - a.
-Paluxy $-\frac{96}{0}$ ac-ft per year
+Paluxy -0 ac-ft per year

 - b.
-Glen Rose 880-974 ac-ft per year
+Glen Rose 974 ac-ft per year

 - c.
-Hensell $-\frac{1,099}{1,099}$ ac-ft per year
+Hensell 1,099 ac-ft per year

 - d.
-Hosston -4,9937,193 ac-ft per year
+Hosston 7,193 ac-ft per year

-The modeled available groundwater values are for 2020, for a full listing of values for every year, please refer to the MAG reports in Appendices I and J. CUWCD intends through its rules to regulate the Trinity Aquifer within the District, however, at some time in the future and within the duration of the effectiveness of this plan, CUWCD may consider management of the Trinity Aquifer within the District by aquifer subdivision or geologic water-bearing unit, if determined appropriate.
-If management by subdivision or geologic unit is implemented through the District's rules, the modeled available groundwater values for each Trinity Aquifer subdivision or geologic water-bearing unit will require a separate allocation of water for exempt well use.
-See Appendix J: TWDB GAM Run 10.06317-029 MAG
+The modeled available groundwater values are for 2020, for a full listing of values for every year, please refer to the MAG report TWDB GAM Run 17-029 MAG in Appendix I. CUWCD intends through its rules to regulate the Trinity Aquifer within the District by aquifer subdivision.
+While management is by subdivision the district reserves the right to implement management areas and management zones by geologic unit through the District's rules.
+The modeled available groundwater values for each Trinity Aquifer subdivision and management areas within the water-bearing unit that has a required separate allocation of water for exempt well use.

+See Appendix I: TWDB GAM Run 17-029 MAG